exonum/exonum-doc/src/get-started/test-service.md

 use exonum_crypto::{gen_keypair, PublicKey, SecretKey};
 use exonum_testkit::{txvec, ApiKind, TestKit, TestKitApi, TestKitBuilder};
 use serde_json::json;
-// Import datatypes used in tests from the crate where the service is defined. use cryptocurrency::schema::{CurrencySchema, Wallet};
+// Imports datatypes used in tests from the crate where the service is defined. use cryptocurrency::schema::{CurrencySchema, Wallet};
 use cryptocurrency::transactions::{TxCreateWallet, TxTransfer};
 use cryptocurrency::service::CurrencyService;